2. Reference manual

 EZ-Draw allows to display or to manipulate images, thanks to the type:

-Ez_image
+type Ez_image

 Main struct type to store an image.